intel-analytics/BigDL-2.x/docs/docs/Orca/orca-pytorch-estimator.md

 #### Use horovod Estimator
 ##### Train model
-After an Estimator created, you can call estimator API to train PyTorch model:
+After an Estimator is created, you can call estimator API to train PyTorch model:
 ```
 fit(self, data, epochs=1, profile=False, reduce_results=True, info=None)
 ```